Skip to content

 Cookie banners are deceptively complex.
-While they seem like a small feature on your website, they must balance data protection laws and their evolving consent requirements, user experience (UX) considerations, and marketing performance.
+While they seem like a small feature on your website, they must balance the requirements of data protection laws, including consent, with user experience (UX) considerations and marketing performance.

 This guide offers practical advice for designing a cookie consent banner that strikes the right balance between regulatory compliance and user engagement while maximizing acceptance rates.